Skip to main content

 5. Grant the required OAuth scopes

-6. Assign the Read-Only Administrator role
+6. Assign an admin role

 On the app, open the Admin roles tab and click Edit assignments → Add assignment: